 My recollection of Drive She Said is a little fuzzy.
 I thought it was a song, a power pop song by Stan Ridgeway.
-But not Drive She Said is a melodic rock band formed in 1986 (the same year as the song) by the former American Tears, Touch, and Michael Bolton keyboard player Mark Mangold, and previously unknown vocalist/guitarist Al Fritsch.
+But no, Drive She Said is a melodic rock band formed in 1986 (the same year as the song) by the former American Tears, Touch, and Michael Bolton keyboard player Mark Mangold, and previously unknown vocalist/guitarist Al Fritsch.
 According to AllMusic.com, "Mangold was also a successful songwriter, co-writing Cher's hit, I've Found Someone, along with Bolton."
 The released their first self-title album in 1989 to some modest success.
-Still active, the return to the Frontiers Music fold with their third album, Pedal To The Metal.
+Still active, they return to the Frontiers Music fold with their fifth album, Pedal To The Metal.

 Don't let the album title twist you up.
 This is not a heavy metal album, but the title track or Writing On The Wall, which sound a bit like a UFO song, for example, do have some speed.
 Mostly this melodic hard rock, sometimes with a slight metal edge, but mostly of the AOR variety.
 DSS is big on beat and groove, but more so with the melody and vocal harmonies.